koltanl/arch-install/README.md

 - Boot from the USB drive
 - Follow the installation prompts
 - After installation completes, reboot into your new system
+- Log in and run `ip a` to find your new system's IP address

 4. Complete Setup Remotely:
 ```bash